Shared inbound email for teams

 Grounded in real inbound workflow needs.

-This is where the technical trust signals belong: not before the value is clear, but not hidden either.
+The technical trust signals belong here: not before the value is clear, but not hidden either.

 Operational email use cases